soo-underground/docpage-source/my-project/docs/mkdocs.md

 This website is written in markdown and powered by [MkDocs](https://www.mkdocs.org).

 why markdown?
-#For a simple website that has exactly one contributor, [DITA XML](https://en.wikipedia.org/wiki/Darwin_Information_Typing_Architecture) seems like an awfully complex tool.

 * easy to start
 * easy to modify css and even js